NIH-NCPI/ncpi-fhir-ig/input/pagecontent/study_metadata.md

 #### Tables and Variables
 For each variable contained within the dataset, a [Study DD Variable](StructureDefinition-study-dd-variable.html) should be defined describing in as great of detail as possible.
 At a minimum, there should be the data type (permittedDataType), the variable's entry from the table's CodeSystem (code) and a corresponding reference to a ValueSet (validCodedValueSet) when the variable represents an enumerated data type.
 Additional details are helpful but are data type specific such as the units associated with a Quantity data type, numeric type limits, etc.

-The table itself is a simple container where each of the table's variables are referenced in the *observationResultRequirement* property.
+The [Study DD Table](StructureDefinition-study-dd-table.html) itself is a simple container where each of the table's variables are referenced in the *observationResultRequirement* property.
 It too should have the appropriate vocabulary referenced from the dataset's code system for it's *topic*.

 ### Relevant Artifacts
 #### Dataset Specific CodeSystem